GustavoMontenegroVargas/Coursera_Capstone/README.md

 # Projects

-Here you will find all my projects with python.

-### Coursera_Capstone
-The repository is about final course of Data Science professional certificate by IBM.
-The objective is to anlyze the local economy of the region to determine what kind of business is a good option.

-Click on here to see the PDF report:
+### 1. IBM Data Science - Capstone Project

+The project's objective is to determine the best option to open a new venue on my local region.
+Using Foursquare data, I performed an analysis and gave some insights for new entrepreneurs.
+You can see the report below.

 https://github.com/GustavoMontenegroVargas/Coursera_Capstone/blob/master/How%20can%20I%20open%20a%20similar%20venue%20in%20my%20local%20economy%20like%20the%20most%20popular%20from%20the%20Downtown.pdf

-### Análisis de datos del Banco Mundial

-Click on here to see the repository: https://github.com/GustavoMontenegroVargas/Avances-con-datos-del-Banco-Mundial

-In this repository I take two files from the World Bank, one about Japan and another about Hong Kong.
-I this project I created two main functions.
-One for cleaning the dataset, any file.
-The other one for searching info in the dataset.
-I used this info for my final Macroeconomy project.
+### 2. World Bank Data Analysis

+https://github.com/GustavoMontenegroVargas/Avances-con-datos-del-Banco-Mundial

+This analysis written in Spanish compares the economic activity between Hong Kong and Japan to determine patterns for successful economies in the Asia region.

-### More with Pandas
+### 3. More with Pandas - Intermediate Pandas tasks from Applied Data Science Specialization

 https://github.com/GustavoMontenegroVargas/More-with-Pandas

-Here, you can see more examples of my pandas skills.
+The repository contains activities from the Applied Data Science Specialization by Michigan University offered on Coursera platform.

-### Python Skills
+### 4. Python Skills

 https://github.com/GustavoMontenegroVargas/Python_skills

-Finally, this the current repository where I'm working on.
-I will show you examples and python challenges.

-##### Enjoy it! :D
+The repository contains python coding challenges to improve coding skills.